tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 and run the command ```rackup```

-Now open browser and vist ```localhost:9292```
+Now open the browser and vist ```localhost:9292```

 Congratulations !, You just made a rack app with just a single line

 Now let's have look at the above example

-We have a proc object which responds to [call](https://ruby-doc.org/core-2.2.0/Proc.html#method-i-call) method . also an array consist of
+We have a proc object which responds to [call](https://ruby-doc.org/core-2.2.0/Proc.html#method-i-call) method. also an array consist of

 ```200``` as Status code